Innovative Schools Application

-Innovative Public Schools funding opportunity (now closed) We are looking for educators who are designing new, innovative public schools launching in Fall 2024.
-Through this annual funding opportunity, we help early-stage charter organizations launch their first and/or second school in a new network, and support district schools to develop and implement innovative instructional designs within new schools.
-While the ideas we support will involve varying approaches, all the schools in our portfolio are committed to three design principles: an expanded definition of student success, equity and innovation.
-In addition, these teams aspire to expand their impact by serving more students directly or by influencing the work of other educators.
-The application will close on January 27th, 2023.
+We are looking for educators who are designing new, innovative public schools launching in Fall 2025.
+Through this annual funding opportunity, we help early-stage charter organizations launch their first and/or second school in a new network, and support district schools develop and implement innovative designs for new schools.
+While the ideas we support will involve varying approaches, all the schools in our portfolio are committed to a student-centered vision and these three design principles: an expanded definition of student success, equity and innovation.
+These teams aspire to expand their impact by serving more students directly or by influencing the work of other educators.

 To be considered for an investment, applicants must:

-• Plan to open a new, innovative public school in fall 2024, including:
+• Plan to open a new, innovative public school in Fall 2025, including:

 • New district schools